19hours/sg-statutes/Acts/Children and Young Persons Act.md

 (31st December 2001)

-An Act to consolidate the law relating to children and young persons.
+An Act to provide for the welfare, care, protection and rehabilitation of children and young persons who are in need of such care, protection or rehabilitation, to regulate homes for children and young persons and to consolidate the law relating to children and young persons.

+[3/2011 wef 20/07/2011]

 [21st March 1993]